TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

 cover: /assets/images/covers/bungee.jpg
 ---

 It's a quiet Saturday, it's wet out, and I don't feel like doing much, so I open up Netflix.
 We all know how that typically goes, but today I *actually know* what I want to watch—Mad Max: Fury Road.
-Part of me already knows it's not available to stream, but I click on the search bar anyway, and start typing it in—`m`.
+Part of me already knows it's not available to stream, but I start typing it into the search bar anyway—`m`.
 Immediately suggestions starting with the letter 'm' fill the page (including actors' names), which become slightly more focused with each new letter.
-I know I would never watch many of them, but others, eh, maybe.
+I know I would never watch many of them, but others, eh, maybe, and others still are already favorites.
 And it's all thanks to the data from my personal viewing history being put to work behind the scenes to influence the results.

 ### Enter Elasticsearch
 One piece of the monster puzzle used by Netflix to provide these types of suggestions so rapidly is [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 Also used by a range of other companies like Facebook, Salesforce, and GitHub, Elasticsearch is a highly scalable open-source search server that runs on Apache Lucene.
 It works by indexing data spread across any number of nodes within a cluster, making everything searchable in *near* real-time (with only about one-second latency for indexing).